 - Patience is paramount.
 Allow them to set the pace, and don't force interactions.
 Some dogs may quickly become playmates, while others require more time to feel comfortable.
 Take it slow, respecting their boundaries, and prioritize gradual progression.

 - Once dogs are comfortable viewing each other up close, progress to walking them together, starting with one behind the other, then switching.
 If they remain calm, allow side-by-side walking.
-Finally, supervise their interaction closely.
+Continue to supervise their interaction closely.
 If either dog shows stress or agitation, slow the introduction process, prioritizing their comfort and safety.

 - When introducing a new dog to your household, always feed them separately from other pets, at least initially.
 This helps prevent food-related aggression, resource competition, and stress.
 Your new dog is adjusting to a new environment, people, and pets, and may feel protective of their food.
 Feeding separately reduces mealtime stress and anxiety, creates a safe eating space, and fosters positive associations with mealtime.
 Consider feeding in a quiet area until your new dog becomes comfortable with their surroundings.
-This simple precaution sets the state for a harmonious household.

 How To Properly Introduce Your Dog And Small Children